d2l-ai/d2l-en/chapter_preliminaries/probability.md

 ## An Example
 :label:`subsec_probability_hiv_app`

-Let us put our skills to the test.
+Let's put our skills to the test.
 Assume that a doctor administers an HIV test to a patient.
 This test is fairly accurate and it fails only with 1% probability if the patient is healthy but reporting him as diseased.